 While these are more common conditions, everyone reacts and feels differently, which is why it’s important to undergo testing.
 Contact HES today and let our specialists help you diagnosis and treat your imbalance or dizziness.

 Dizziness and balance problems often result from problems in the vestibular system, part of which is located in the inner ear.
 Therefore, balance tests, such as VNG Testing and VEMP Testing can evaluate the integrity of the vestibular system.
 Balance testing allows your audiologist to localize the source of imbalance or dizziness by identifying which components are not functioning properly.

-At HES, we believe that everyone experiences their dizziness differently.
+At HES, we believe that everyone experiences dizziness differently.
 Therefore, treatment should be custom-fit to meet the individual needs of each patient.
 Though treatment will vary from person to person, two of the more commonly used treatments are vestibular rehabilitation and the Canalith Repositioning Treatment (Epley Maneuver).
 Vestibular rehabilitation is an exercise-based therapy program designed to improve balance and minimize dizziness symptoms.
 Canalith Repositioning Treatment, commonly referred to as the Epley maneuver, can help relieve vertigo associated with a positive diagnosis of benign paroxysmal positional vertigo (BPPV).
 Visit Balance Treatment for more information, and Contact HES to learn how balance treatment can help you.